Kodak: Image sensors

 In the early 1970s, Kodak began research into CCD sensor image sensors.
 Kodak developed the first megapixel sensor in a 2/3 inch format, which was marketed in the Videk Megaplus Camera in 1987.
 In 1991, the KAF-1300, a 1.3 megapixel sensor, was used in Kodak's first commercially sold digital camera, the DCS-100.
 The company began producing its first CMOS image sensors in 2005.

 The Bayer filter, a method of RGB color display for image sensors, was patented by Kodak scientist Bryce Bayer in 1976.
 In 2007, a successor to the Bayer filter for digital cameras was created by company scientists John Compton and John Hamilton, which added white pixels to the RGB display.

 In 2011, Kodak sold its Image Sensor Solutions business to Platinum Equity, which was renamed Truesense shortly after.

 Floppy disks

 In 1983, Kodak introduced a non-standard 3.3 million byte diskette; it was manufactured by an outside company, DriveTec.
 Another was announced in 1984.
-Kodak's 1985 purchase of Verbatim, a floppy disk manufacturer with over 2,000 employees, expanded their presence.
+Kodak's 1985 purchase of Verbatim, a floppy disk manufacturer with over 2,000 employees, expanded its presence.
 Part of this acquisition was Verbatim's Data Encore unit, which "copies software onto floppy disks in a way that makes it difficult for software 'pirates' to re-copy the material."

 In 1990, Kodak exited the diskette business and sold Verbatim to Mitsubishi Kasei, the forerunner of Mitsubishi Chemical Corporation.
 Kodak held onto Verbatim's optical disk unit.